paritytech/polkadot-testnet-faucet/client/static/FAQ.md

 ## What is this?

-This is a Freqeuncy Rococo faucet based on Polkadot's testnet faucet.
+This is a Frequency Rococo faucet based on Polkadot's testnet faucet.
 You can use this to load testnet tokens into your account.

 ## What is a faucet?